dadaloop82/hass_ai/README.md

 ## Getting Started

-1. Ensure you have a conversation agent (like OpenAI, Google Generative AI, etc.) configured in Home Assistant under **Settings > Devices & Services > Assist**.
+1.  **Configure a Conversation Agent**: Before you begin, ensure you have a default conversation agent set up in Home Assistant.
+Go to **Settings > Devices & Services > Assist** and choose your preferred agent (e.g., OpenAI, Google, a local model).
 2. Install the HASS AI integration via HACS.
 3. Restart Home Assistant.
 4. The integration is ready.
 You can now use the `hass_ai.prompt` service in your automations and scripts.